 English Department Requirement

 Under normal circumstances, four full years of English are expected of Deerfield students.
 However, three and four year seniors may be exempt from taking English during the spring term.
 The exception to this is that student athletes planning to play Division I or II sports in college must take English in the spring term, under NCAA Eligibility Center guidelines.
+One-year seniors and PGs are required to take a full year of English.

 NCAA Clearinghouse Guidelines